cjoakim/azure-cosmosdb-hackathon/relational_gps_sql.md

 - Load the filtered Airport documents into a CosmosDB/SQL API collection
 - Ensure that the GPS information for each Airport document is in GeoJSON format
 - Ensure that queries by IATA Code are fast and efficient
-- Use your favorite workstation OS and programming language

 ## Questions